 Between the years 1973 and 2017, the world’s consumption of energy has more than doubled.
 This shows the mounting need for energy sources.
 As a result, there has been a higher demand for the construction of energy facilities.
-In close relation with this, construction arbitration has come to be the go-to when it comes to settling disputes that arise from the construction of these facilities.
+In close relation with this, construction arbitration has come to be the go-to when it comes to settling disputes that arise from contracts for the construction of these facilities.

 Owner claim for liquidated delay damages

 There is a liquidated damages clause in construction contracts that is available to compensate the owner if the contractor fails to deliver within the stipulated timeframe.
 This clause levies from the contractor some monetary sum that is relative to an agreed percentage of the total contract price (usually 10-20 per cent).
 This sum totals the pre-estimate of all the losses that an owner can suffer as a result of a delay in completion, and is compensatory rather than punitive.

 The main rationale behind liquidated damages clauses is to avoid the complex and costly task of proving losses arising from the delay individually as is required in the general principles of contract recovery.

 However liquidated delay damages claims are limited by two key principles: the penalties doctrines and the prevention principle.

 The penalties doctrine